City and East (London Assembly constituency)

 City and East is a constituency represented in the London Assembly.
 Created in 2000 it is represented by Unmesh Desai, of the Labour Party.

-Previously, it was represented by John Biggs until 2016.

 Boundaries

 It consists of the combined area of the London Borough of Barking and Dagenham, the City of London, the London Borough of Newham, and the London Borough of Tower Hamlets.

 Assembly Members

 Mayoral election results

 Below are the results for the candidate which received the highest share of the popular vote in the constituency at each mayoral election.

 Overlapping constituencies

 The City and East Assembly constituency comprises all of the following UK Parliament constituencies: